sujunhao/Kosmos/README.md

 kosmos doctor
 ```

-**Note**: Minor warnings about missing indexes are normal and don't block functionality.
+Note: Minor warnings about missing indexes are expected and do not block functionality.
+See issues [#7](https://github.com/jimmc414/Kosmos/issues/7) and [#11](https://github.com/jimmc414/Kosmos/issues/11) for known database-related issues.

 ### "Sandbox errors" When Running Experiments